satish-pati/GPU_SIMULATOR/README.md

    - Modify Core class and execution of cores to work with Pipelining.

   - Niharika:

-  - Design and integrate the fetch unit into the pipeline.
+  - Design and implement the fetch unit into the pipeline.
+  - Modify the instruction parsing as per pipeline.
   - Debug and test pipeline implementation.

 ### **Meeting 1 (28-Feb-2025)**